Long Island, New York is home to many reportedly haunted

 To this day people claim to hear the sounds of drumbeats and chanting around the property.
 There have also been reports of visitors seeing a man in Native American dress standing in the shadows and corners on the 4th floor of the hotel.

-communications tower on the hill.
 The legends of Mount Misery are also

 closely tied to the legends of